paceuniversity/cs491/finaldemoposter.md

 ## Video

 A video to demo the complete app should be available.
+It should be less than 3 minutes.
+It should show the app in use ina computer browser and on a phone.

 ## Code